Can we identify what do these two learners have in common?

 Academically, they are both new learners.
 AS is new to reading while ES is new to abstract reasoning and variable representation.

 AS’s reading hit a plateau in late October.
 She began to struggle with short vowels.
-We practice with AS daily to improve her word recognition, her reading, and her confidence.
-We applaud her work and praise her improvements.

 ES’s use of variables to mathematically model a problem hit a plateau in early November with systems of equations.
 We offer ES the opportunity to practice every day, but does he?
 There are so many more variables for ES than for AS.
 ES has to choose to come after school to work with us one-on-one, or we have to require it.
 Would he come for extra help if he knew that we were going to work from his strengths?
 Would his confidence and self-efficacy improve if he knew that we would find his bright spots and work there?
 He is very good at solving single-variable equations, and his written work is well organized.
 If he knew that he would be praised for what he does well and encouraged for his attempts, would he be more receptive to additional practice and attempts?